Unstructured data is harder to analyze and process than structured data, which is why it often goes unused.

-Read on to learn how to handle unstructured data and glean insights that you may have otherwise missed, and how structuring unstructured data can lead to better decision-making.
+Read on to learn how to handle unstructured data and glean voice of customer insights that you may have otherwise missed, and how analyzing unstructured data can lead to better decision-making.

 Unstructured data management is the process of collecting, storing, organizing, and analyzing data that doesn’t have any predefined structure.